Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

-16. {\em P3'-C2-228 \cite{Moscow}}.\\ Registered in the standard carbon-type chamber C-2 series P3' of Pamir joint exposition.
-It is claimed to be hadron-rich family.

-17. {\em P3`-C5-505 \cite{Has_Tam,P3C2505_Moscow}}.\\ The family (in \cite{Has_Tam} marked as G505H505) was found in the standard carbon type Pamir joint chamber.
-The peripheral region reveals abnormally hadron dominant nature and the very large lateral spread.
-In the central region there is the strongly penetrating halo.
-Its characteristics are similar to Andromeda, Ursa Maior and M.A.III.

-The hadron dominant character of families registered in Pamir-joint chambers series P3 and P2 was spectacularly presented on the correlation diagram ($N_{h}$ vs. $Q_{h}$) in \cite{Moscow}, also in comparison with classical Chacaltaya Centauros and some halo families such as Andromeda, Ursa Maior and U.M.III \cite{P3C2505_Moscow}, see also Fig.~3.2 in section 3.1.
+The main features of these and other Centauro--like/hadron--rich events are summarized in Tables \ref{Cen_2}, \ref{Cen_3} and \ref{Cen_4}.
+The hadron dominant character of families registered in Pamir-joint chambers series P3 and P2 was spectacularly presented on the correlation diagram ($N_{h}$ vs. $Q_{h}$) in \cite{Moscow}, also in comparison with classical Chacaltaya Centauros and some halo families such as Andromeda, Ursa Maior and U.M.III \cite{P3C2505_Moscow}, see also Fig.~\ref{Centauro_statistics} in subsection 3.1.

-The main features of the Centauro--like/hadron--rich events are summarized in Tables 2.6, 2.7 and 2.8.

-\section{Mini-Centauros}
+\subsection{Mini-Centauros}

 Mini-Centauros are events of the same hadron dominant nature as Centauros, the difference being their smaller multiplicity.
 There were reported by the Brasil-Japan Collaboration 15 atmospheric and 9 produced in the target layer Mini-Centauros \cite{Lattes, Navia}.
-Among 15 atmospheric families there were two favourable cases where the heights of the interaction vertex have been determined through triangulation measurement of shower positions and directions.
+Among 15 atmospheric families there were two favourable cases where the heights of the interaction vertex have been determined through triangulation measurement of shower positions and directions \cite{La Paz}.
 In these events the direct measurements of the transverse momenta of hadronic showers were possible, giving $\langle p_{T}(\gamma) \rangle \simeq$ 0.35 GeV/c.
 In searching for Mini-Centauros among C-jets the criterion was imposed that any pair of showers which couple to form a particle of neutral pion rest mass within the experimental error, i.e. $90 \le m_{i,j} \le 200 $ MeV, where $m_{i,j}$ is the invariant mass of the shower pair, was not found.

 The main features of Mini-Centauro events are the following: \begin{enumerate} \item Hadron multiplicity $N_{h} \simeq$ 10-20. \item $\langle p_{T}(\gamma) \rangle$ value as large as for Centauros ($\langle p_{T}(\gamma) \rangle\simeq 0.35 \pm 0.10$ GeV/c). \item Approximately gaussian pseudorapidity distribution. \item Experimental characteristics in accordance with isotropic decay of the fireball with the mass $M_{fb} \simeq$ 35 GeV and average multiplicity $\langle N_{h} \rangle = 15 \pm 3$. \item Incident energy $ <E_{0}>_{lab}\simeq$ 940 (100) TeV for atmospheric (carbon target) Mini-Centauros.
 These values correspond to $\sqrt{s}$ = 1.3 TeV (430 GeV) when assuming a nucleon incidence. \item Average pseudorapidity in cms system, assuming the proton incidence $\langle \eta \rangle $= 3.7 (they are produced in a little more forward region then Centauros). \end{enumerate}